Fans queue at midnight for new novel by Japan's Murakami

 “We are going to stay up to read the book together and discuss it,” added his friend, Ayumi Ishihara, 19.

 “1Q84” was a best-seller in Japan when it was published between 2009 and 2010 and was subsequently translated into at least 35 languages.
-A spokesman for Bungeishunju said he did not yet know specific translation plans for the new book.
+A spokesman for publisher Bungeishunju said he did not yet know specific translation plans for the new book.
+(Reporting by Yoko Kubota, editing by Elaine Lies)